Now you can share screen content directly to employees working remotelyFind out moreclose

 Unless you have bought a smart TV where you know you can download your digital signage software directly (double check, this isn’t a given), you’ll need to add a media device to your package.

 We looked at over 250 media devices from various major manufacturers to determine which ones are best suited to digital signage and why.
-We then split them up according to budget.
+We then split them up according to budget and categorized what we consider a consumer, commercial, and industrial media player.
+We hope this helps you make a more informed decision when it comes to selecting your media player and have the correct hardware to effectively communicate and engage your audience for your digital signage.

 Note: While there may be times that discontinued devices can be good value via refurbished deals, we didn’t list any here, focusing instead on new devices with full warranties.